thisisgurpal/Premier-League-Analytics/README.md

 ### Configuring the class

 To configure the class, we give a name for it.
 Mine being 'LeagueTableScraper'.
-I then decided to store the data within the class, hence creating a dictionary that contains an element with an empty array where the data can get appended.
+I then decided to store the data within the class, hence creating a dictionary (self.premier_league) that contains an element with an empty array ('premier_league': []) where the data can get appended.
 This will allow me to loop through pages, append the data, and then return what we have collected at the end.

 ![ConfiguringTheClass](https://github.com/thisisgurpal/Premier-League-Analytics/assets/97416784/630f2bb7-0364-40ca-9e96-a428c44cf32c)